benignbemine/benignbemine.github.io/_posts/2015-07-19-es6-tail-calls.md

 {% endhighlight %}

 This function will only use one stack frame on the call stack since there are no other function calls.
-Now, what if we define this same method recursively?
+Now, what if we define this same process recursively?

 {% highlight js %}